vistalab-technion/cs236781/_assignments/hpc-servers.md

 ### Job queues

 We have a dedicated job queue ("partition") for our course, `236605`.
-Jobs submitted to this queue will be processed on one of the `rishon3` or `rishon4` nodes.
+Jobs submitted to this queue will be served on one of the `rishon3` or `rishon4` nodes.

-You can view the jobs currently in the course queue by running `squeue -p 236605`.
+You can view the jobs currently in the course queue by running `squeue -p 236605` or an all queues with `squeue`.

 Each job defines which computational resources it requires (nodes, CPU cores, number of GPUs).
-Multiple jobs can run simultaneously on each compute node as long as their computational requirements can be satisfied.
+Multiple jobs can run simultaneously on a compute node as long as their computational requirements can be satisfied.

 For example, if job1 requires 2 CPU cores and 1 GPU and job2 requires 4 CPU
 cores and 2 GPUs then they can run together on the same compute node if that node has at least 6 CPU cores and 3 GPUs.

+### Priority and preemption

+Students from our course have special priority for the compute nodes serving the `236605` queue.
+Other users in the system can also run jobs on these nodes, but if resources become limited a job submitted by a student in this course will **preempt** (in this context, stop and re-queue) a job submitted by an external user that's currently running on one of these nodes.

+Likewise if you submit your jobs without specifying a queue, they may end up running on a compute node that gives priority to other users.
+This might be OK if you're running an interactive job or a jupyter server (see sections below), but it's not a good idea for long-running batch jobs.
+The reason is that the system has the following **major limitation**: it can't guarantee GPU state when your process starts running again after being preempted.
+In other words, if you get preempted while training some model on a GPU, the process may resume later on some other node with an inconsistent GPU state.
+Not fun.
+To prevent this, **always use the course queue for running model training tasks**.

+Specifying which queue to submit a job to is performed with the `-p` flag for the `srun`/`sbatch` commands.
+For example, use `-p 236605` to make sure your job is submitted to the course queue.
+If you don't specify it, it will be submitted to the `all` queue which is served by all compute nodes, not just those that give priority to course students.

+The advantage of not specifying a specific queue is that your job may start sooner since it can run on any node.
+For interactive jobs, this may allow you to start immediately.

 ### Running interactive jobs